Carers

 Sherwood Forest Hospitals is proud to have been awarded the Employer Carer Friendly accreditation by the Nottinghamshire Carers Association for the third year in a row.

-Having your loved one who you care for in hospital can be overwhelming and worrying.
-We want you to know there is support for you as their carer during their stay and for appointments.
+Having your loved one who you care for in Hospital can be overwhelming and worrying.
+Some carers are real experts.
+If you are providing a lot of care, you are also very likely to know a lot about their condition and how the person you are caring for likes to be cared for.
+We want you to know there is support for you as their carer during their stay to support them.

 Carer Passport

-Carers include those who provide care and support to someone who is ill, older or disabled and need support day-to-day.
+Carers include those who provide care and support to someone who is ill, older, or disabled and needs support day-to-day.

 The Carer Passport will allow carers to: